Website logo cars for beginners

 car maintenance for beginners - read car codes dash board

-Having access to an OBD reader of some kind can be like having the cheat codes to car maintenance.
-Not only will your car tell you what’s wrong, it’ll give you a handy code for you to research and find exactly what the problem is and how to fix it.
+Having access to an OBD reader can be like having the cheat codes to car maintenance.
+Not only will your car tell you what’s wrong, but it’ll also give you a handy code to research and find exactly what the problem is and how to fix it.

-OBD readers can be expensive if you want a garage-quality one, but there are solutions out there such as Carly that connect directly to your phone to give you a portable diagnostic machine.
+OBD readers can be expensive if you want a garage-quality one, but there are solutions like Carly that connect directly to your phone to give you a portable diagnostic machine.

 How often should I get my car serviced?